NRT-Logo"/

 • A good Internet connection.

 *If you have a laptop computer a webcam and microphone is usually built into the top of the screen frame.
-Smartphones and iPad/tablets also contain cameras and microphones.
+Smartphones and iPad/tablets also contain cameras and microphones

-To Enrol or for Further Information
+To Enrol or For Further Information

 • Contact Julie Lindfield on 9970 1051 or email julie@nbmc.nsw.edu.au for further information.